 Start with a Conversation

 You can learn a lot from a conversation, and it is important to figure out how a particular direct mail solution will fit with your current processes.
-Hopping on the phone for a quick call can help you to filter out companies that won’t be a good fit, ease concerns that you have about a particular solution, and give you the chance to ask questions and get a feel for the support that a specific company would provide.
+Hopping on the website chat or the phone for a quick call can help you to filter out companies that won’t be a good fit, ease concerns that you have about a particular solution, and give you the chance to ask questions and get a feel for the support that a specific company would provide.

 There are some specific questions that any company should ask on an initial consultation call to get an idea of whether a solution will be a good fit for their business: